 The real estate industry is one of the slowest when it comes to adopting technology.
-Every innovation and technological advancement has been perceived as a disruption to the traditional model of real estate business.
+Every technological innovation and advancement has been perceived as a disruption to the traditional model of real estate business.

 In short, technology is a game-changer.